defenseunicorns/leapfrogai/docs/getting-started.md

 ## Description

-This is a quick guide to get LeapFrogAI running locally.
+This is a quick guide to get LeapFrogAI running locally for 64 bit architecture systems with access to an Nvidia GPU.

 ## Requirements